codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 == Building for iOS ==

 == /usr/local/bin/flutter build ios --release --no-codesign ==
-Warning: Building for device with codesigning disabled.
+Warning: Building for device with code signing disabled.
 You will have to manually codesign before deploying to device.
 Building net.butterflyapp.trainer for device (ios-release)...
 Running pod install...
 3.7s Running Xcode build...